The birthplace of the Big Boy Steam Dream

 Join us for monthly for updates, interesting programs about railroads, and visiting with your fellow members.
 Meetings are held on the second Tuesday or second Friday of each month at 7:30pm.
 For the most up-to-date information about our schedule of meetings, please refer to our Event Schedule page, or our monthly newsletter, the Observation Platform (O.P.).
 Any questions, comments, or suggestions about our meetings?
 Send us a message on our Contact Us page.

-Tuesday, February 11, 2025 – Rail Meeting 7:30pm On Zoom
+Friday, July 11, 2025 – Rail Meeting 7:30pm On Zoom

 We moved our Rail Meetings to the internet.
-See access information below
+See access information below.

 How to attend our meeting:

-- Password: 3450
+• Password: 3450

-- Doors open at 7:15 pm (Pacific Standard Time).
+• Doors open at 7:15 pm (Pacific Daylight Time).

-- Our meeting begins at 7:30 pm, on Tuesday, February 11, 2025.
-(Using international time, that’s at 03:30 UTC on Saturday.)
+• Our meeting begins at 7:30 pm, on Friday, July 11, 2025.
+(Using international time, that’s at 02:30 UTC on Saturday.)

 We recommend visiting RailMeeting.org before the meeting to download the most recent version of Zoom software.